Skilled Worker Visa UK

 A dependent is defined by the Immigration Rules as:

-• Husband, wife or civil partner;
+• Husband, wife, or civil partner

-• Unmarried or same-sex partner;
+• Also, unmarried or same-sex partner

 • Child aged under 18 years at the time of application.